dekuNukem/duckyPad/getting_started.md

 Press +/- button to change profiles.

+## Using Autohotkey

+For even more extereme scripting needs, you can use [autohotkey](https://www.autohotkey.com) with duckyPad.

+Check out the [official tutorials](https://www.autohotkey.com/docs_1.0/Tutorial.htm), the [autohotkey profile](https://github.com/dekuNukem/duckypad/raw/master/sample_SD_card.zip), and a [sample autohotkey script](resources/duckypad_autohotkey_script.ahk) upon which you can tinker with.

 ## USB Firmware Updates

 You can update duckypad's firmware via USB, for bug fixes and and/or new features.